These Colombian Potato Cakes (Lapingachos) are a wonderful side dish or appetizer. They are easy to make and full of flavor.

 - 1 teaspoon of ground achiote saffron or color

 - 2 egg yolks lightly beaten

 - Salt and pepper to taste

 - Ají de mani for serving

-1. Cook the potatoes in salted water until fork tender.
+- Cook the potatoes in salted water over medium high heat until fork tender.
 Drain and mash them.

-4. Make small thick patties and place on a baking sheet lined with parchment paper.
-Place them in the fridge for 30 minutes.
+- Make small thick patties and place on a baking sheet lined with parchment paper.
+Place them in the fridge for 30 minutes to rest.

-6. Cook the patties for 2 minutes, carefully flip them and cook on the other side until golden, about 1 minute more.
+- Cook the potato cakes for about 2 minutes, carefully flip them and cook on the other side until golden, about 1 minute more.
+Serve warm.

 This potato cakes recipe is very easy to put together and you can even use leftover mashed potatoes to make it easier.
 Perfect for a dinner party or a weeknight meal.
 You can serve them with steak, chicken, fish, or any other meat.
 You could even serve them with roasted vegetables or a green salad for a vegetarian meal.